rotcivegaf/PlayHouse/README.md

     bytes32 winOption;                           // The win option of the bet uint256 totalBalance;                        // Total balance of this bet

+    uint208 minPlayAmount;             // The min amount to play uint48  minPlayAmountRateIncrease; // The rate increase of minPlayAmount

     uint48 startDecreaseRate; // When the reward rate start decrease uint48 noMoreBets;        // When the bet close(cant play anymore) uint48 setWinTime;        // The max time how have the oracle to set the winner and if set a winner, the set time